 How to Do Hybrid Working Right

-Hybrid working is the middle ground between working from home and working in the office.
+Hybrid working is the middle ground between working from home and the office.
 Therefore, this concept has become quite popular since the launch of the COVID lockdowns.
-For practical reasons like health, childcare and time saving, working from home has become the most popular option.
-But sometimes a Zoom meeting may fail to cut it all.
-For instance, a staff member is going crazy staying in their own home all the time.
+Working from home has become the most popular option for practical reasons like health, childcare, and time savings.
+But sometimes, a Zoom meeting may fail to cut it all.
+For instance, a staff member may constantly get annoyed working from home.
 Or, not all of the work can be performed remotely because there is also some practical work to be done.

 These and similar situations are where hybrid working comes in.